BlazeInferno64/blazed.js/lib/node/README.md

 const blazed = require("blazed.js");
 ```

-If it's an ES Module then import it to project as follows:
+If it's an ES Module then import it to your project as follows:

 ```js
 import blazed from "blazed.js";